3 minute read

 Lost Performative Presuppositions

-A few examples of how to challenge language patterns, expand someone’s mental model, and recover lost information:
+Here are a few examples of how to challenge language patterns, expand someone’s mental model, and recover lost information:

 1. Mind Reading: Claiming to know someone else’s inner mental state